-Acinetobacter species have In recent years, become resistant to antibiotics, especially as the use of broad-spectrum antibiotics increased.
-Particularly in intensive care units (ICUs). where invasive interventions (such as intubation and urinary intravenous catheterization) or are frequently performed, multidrug-resistant Acinetobacter infections are becoming increasingly more troublesome^[3].
+In recent years, Acinetobacter species have become resistant to antibiotics, especially as the use of broad-spectrum antibiotics increased.
+Particularly in intensive care units (ICUs), where invasive interventions (such as intubation and urinary or intravenous catheterization)

+are frequently performed, multidrug-resistant Acinetobacter infections are becoming increasingly more troublesome [3].